bioboot/bggn213_W22/schedule.md

 ---

-Course delivery for Fall 2021 will be a mix of in-person and online (a.k.a. hybrid).
+Course delivery for Fall 2021 will be a mix of in-person and online (a.k.a. blended/hybrid).
 In-person *hands-on sessions* are Wed/Fri 1:00-4:00 pm in TATA 2501 ([Map](https://goo.gl/maps/Cd8z9Zexx6q){:target="_blank"}).
 All online course components will be made available on a weekly basis via this public facing website.
 Clicking on the topics below will take you to corresponding video lectures, hands-on "lab session" supporting walk-through screencasts, required reading material and homework assignments.

 <br>